 Mr. Banerji is a co-founder and partner of Condorcet, LP, an advisory and investment firm, which specializes in developing early stage companies.
 Previously, Mr. Banerji served as a senior partner of Booz & Company, a consulting company, from May 2012 until his retirement in March 2013.
 From July 2008 to May 2012, Mr. Banerji also served as Chief Executive Officer of Booz & Company.
 Prior to that, Mr. Banerji served in multiple roles at Booz Allen Hamilton, a consulting company and predecessor to Booz & Company, while based in offices in North America, Asia, and Europe, including President of the Worldwide Commercial Business from February 2008 to July 2008, Managing Director, Europe from 2007 to 2008, and Managing Director, United Kingdom from 2003 to 2007.
 Earlier in his career, Mr. Banerji was a member of the faculty at the University of Chicago Graduate School of Business.
 Mr. Banerji is also a director of Innocoll AG and several private companies.

 Carl Bass has served as the President and Chief Executive Officer of Autodesk Inc., a software company, since May 2006.
 From August 2014 to November 2014, Mr. Bass also served as Interim Chief Financial Officer for Autodesk.
 From 2001 to 2006, Mr. Bass held various positions at Autodesk, including Chief Technology Officer and Chief Operations Officer.
 Previously, Mr. Bass served as Chief Executive Officer for technology companies Ithaca Software, a software company, and Buzzsaw.com, Inc., an online collaboration company.
-Mr. Bass currently serves as a director of Autodesk and of E2open, Inc., a software company.
-Mr. Bass was previously a director for McAfee, Inc., a software company.
+Mr. Bass currently serves as a director of Autodesk, E2open, Inc. and Zendesk, Inc. Mr. Bass was previously a director for McAfee, Inc., a software company.

 Robert R. Bennett